 In the early days of the gold rush, food on the goldfields was expensive and limited in variety.
 Herds of sheep were driven to the diggings, providing a relatively affordable supply of mutton, but most other foodstuffs were imported from overseas or from other Australian colonies.
 South Australian farmers prospered as demand for wheat flour increased.

-Stores and grog shops sprang up to supply the miners, and helped to supplement their diets with imported canned goods and pickles.
+Stores and grog shops sprang up to supply the miners and helped to supplement their diets with imported canned goods and pickles.
 Fresh vegetables were particularly expensive and hard to come by.

 The prohibition on planting gardens on the goldfields was an attempt to prevent miners from establishing permanent residences there.
-In 1853, a recommendation was made to the Victorian government that miners should be allowed to plant gardens, particularly to grow vegetables, and as miners were gradually granted right of residency over Crown lands, more garden were established.
+In 1853, a recommendation was made to the Victorian government that miners should be allowed to plant gardens, particularly to grow vegetables, and as miners were gradually granted the right of residency over Crown lands, more gardens were established.

 In her memoir A Lady’s Visit to the Gold Diggings of Australia in 1852-53, Ellen Clacy wrote: